NeonHo/CSMLNotebook/Machine Learning/papers/驾驭大模型：ChatGPT and beyond..md

 		- generation task
 - Analyze the abilities of LLM.
 	- LLMs v.s.  fine-tuned  models.
+	- LLMs
-	- LLMs are huge language models pretrained on large amounts of datasets without tuning on data for specific tasks
+		- huge language models
+		- pretrained on large amounts of datasets
+		- without tuning on data for specific tasks
+	- fine-tuned models
+		- smaller
-	-
+		- pretrained
+		- further tuned on a smaller, task-specific dataset.